Gal Gadot Got Mark Ruffalo, Will Ferrell, Natalie Portman And More To Sing ’Imagine’

 How many famous does Gadot know?
 Well, here’s the complete list of people who appear, and in under three minutes [deep breath]: Kristen Wiig, Jamie Dornan, Labrinth, James Marsden, Sarah Silverman, Eddie Benjamin, Jimmy Fallon, Natalie Portman, Zoë Kravitz, Sia, Lynda Carter, Amy Adams, Leslie Odom Jr., Pedro Pascal, Chris O’Dowd, Dawn O’Porter, Will Ferrell, Mark Ruffalo, Norah Jones, Ashley Benson, Kaia Gerber, Cara Delevingne, Annie Mumolo, and Maya Rudolph.

-It’s a lovely gesture, even if it inadvertently reminds most of its viewers that each person probably has a nicer home than they do.
+It’s a nice gesture, even if not everyone has the vocal chops, nor even if it inadvertently reminds most of its viewers that each celebrity included probably has a nicer, more spacious home than they do.
 And yet we’re all in the same position, fearing for our lives, waiting for tests to be made available, and hoping that things don’t turn apocalyptic.
 Be safe, everyone, and, of course, continue to remain indoors.

 (Via PopSugar)